Skip to content ↓

 Reading

-Please ensure your child practises their times tables daily on TTRS.
-This only needs to be for 5/ 10 minutes per day but daily practice is proven to lead to greater fluency.
+Please ensure your children practises their times tables daily on TTRS.
+This only needs to be for 5/ 10 minutes per day but daily practise is proven to lead to greater fluency.

 Spellings- these will be tested on Thursdays.
 Please ensure they have been practised prior to this.